 On their release, the majority of the prison inmates is left without any social contacts.
 The most important safety net for released prisoners - the security of a strong social network - is missing.
 By attending to released prisoners and establishing special clubs and associations, NEUSTART wants to create a new social environment.
 The offers range from shared problem solving up to joint leisure activities.

-UnemployedSixty percent of the under 25-years-olds do not commit further crimes if they find a new job shortly after the release.
-Without a job, the re-offending rate is 67 %.
+The risk of committing further crimes is reduced if exconvicts find a new job shortly after the release.
+Without a job, the re-offending rate is significantly higher.
 It is the often-low education level and the long interruption of the working process that turn out to be the main obstacles for the job hunt.
 In co-operation with the Public Employment Service Austria (AMS), NEUSTART makes efforts to arrange adequate jobs.
 In addition, further education and occupational retraining are offered.

 Tips for the first days after the release